 The organs that work together to move food through your body are called your digestive system.
 Your mouth, esophagus, stomach, and intestines are some of the organs that work together to process the things you eat and drink.

-In general, it takes your digestive system
+It generally takes your digestive system

 Water absorption can occur as soon as